Pyrdacor/Ambermoon/Disks/Bugfixing/German/AdditionalFixes.md

 - Fixed "remove curse" spell.
 (Replace 3C 1F 41 E8 01 22 with 3C 1F 41 E9 01 22 in unimploded AM2_CPU and AM2_BLIT)
 - Windshrine door can not be skipped via broom or eagle anymore.
 - Fixed wrong spawn location when leaving the windshrine.
-(Change teleport event X from 17 to 16)s
+(Change teleport event X from 17 to 16)
+- Reverted max swim values from 99 to 95
+- Reverted current swim value of Tar from 99 back to 90
+- Reverted Nelvin's and Tar's max U-M and R-M skills from 99 back to 95

 ## Version 1.09